Lundalogik/addon-opened-by/README.md

 # addon-opened-by

-An add-on for handling varnings/locks when records are opened by someone else.
+An add-on for handling warnings/locks when records are opened by someone else.
 OpenedBy uses REST-api calls to create OpenedBy records which also is queried upon opening records of a certain type.

 Only works in the desktop client.

 Is cloud compatible.

 ## Prerequisites
-To make OpenedBy work properly the handling of GeneralInspectorHandler and HelpdeskInspectorHandler(or ) need to be written in a certain manner.
+To make OpenedBy work properly the handling of GeneralInspectorHandler and HelpdeskInspectorHandler(or) these need to be written in a certain manner.
 Use the following example as guide:

 GeneralInspectorHandler:
 ```